 The RIDDOR* form should be completed where appropriate. *RIDDOR is Reporting of Injuries, Diseases and Dangerous Occurrences Regulations)

 All hirers will be expected to read the whole of the hiring agreement and should sign the hiring form as evidence that they agree to the hiring conditions.
 Payment of the hire fee is also taken as agreement to all terms and conditions.

 The hiring agreement states that all statutory or local regulations and rules for public safety must be strictly observed by hirers and fire and safety equipment must not be misused or removed from its designated location.
 Fire and other exits must not be obstructed.
 It is the hirers responsibility to ensure fire safety at their event.
 This means knowing how to evacuate the building, making sure your attendees know what to do in the event of fire, ensuring all passageways to exits are kept clear etc.

-A Risk Assessment is carried out at least annually and any risks reported to the Management Committee.
+A Risk Assessment (RA) is carried out at least annually and any risks reported to the Management Committee.

 Any volunteer, including any member of the committee, is expected to ensure they take full regard of all health and safety matters.
 They should not work alone, if they do, they must ensure someone knows they are and arrange to call them regularly for example.
 There must always be two people when using a ladder/ stepladder and one must hold the ladder.